pseastham/CircGeometry/README.md

 ## Examples

 Here are some visualizations of the circ files with accompanying "outline" (dash).
-Check out the [https://github.com/pseastham/CircGeometry.jl/tree/master/examples](examples folder) to see code for each outline.
+Check out the [examples folder](https://github.com/pseastham/CircGeometry.jl/tree/master/examples) to see code for each outline.

 <p align="center">
 <table><tr>